Message from the Vice President

 Questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant’s prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to prove consent.

 Parties are required to attend the live hearing in person or by utilizing approved technology platforms.
-Both parties and witnesses must submit to cross examination.
-Any information/evidence collected from a party or witness that does not submit to cross examination will be excluded and will not be used in the final determination.
 If parties do not have an advisor, the university will provide one.

 All live hearings will be recorded and made available to the parties for inspection and review.